tmdc-io/typesense-operator/README.md

 ![image](https://github.com/user-attachments/assets/23e40781-ca21-4297-93bf-2b5dbebc7e0e)

+The specification of the CRD includes the following properties:

+- `image`: the Typesense docker image to use
+- `replicas`: the size of the cluster, defaults to **1**
+- `apiPort`: the REST/API port, defaults to `8108`
+- `peeringPort`: the peering port, defaults to `8107`
+- `resetPeersOnError`: whether to reset nodes in error state or not, defaults to `true`
+- `corsDomains`: domains that would be allowed for CORS calls, optional.
+- `storage.size`: the size of the underlying `PersistentVolume`, defaults to `100Mi`
+- `storage.storageClassName`: the storage class to use, defaults to `standard`

 ### Background

 Typesense is using raft in the background to establish its clusters.
 Raft is a consensus algorithm based on the